 Can my child receive vaccinations through Healthy Kids?

 Healthy Kids utilizes a program called Vaccines for Children (VFC), which are state-funded vaccines.
-We are able to vaccinate children ages 0 through 18 (or graduation age), who are uninsured, underinsured, Native-American or TXIX/Medicaid eligible.
-If you have a regular medical care provider, please be sure to discuss required vaccinations for school entry with them.
+We are able to vaccinate children ages 0 through 18 (or graduation age), who are uninsured, underinsured, Native-American, or TXIX/Medicaid eligible.
+If you have a regular medical care provider, please be sure to discuss the required vaccinations for school entry with them.

 I'm new to the area, where do I apply for medical and public assistance for my child/children?

 Individuals and families can apply at the Department of Human Services located in the Johnson County Public Health and Human Services building at 855 S. Dubuque St. in Iowa City, IA 52245.
-Their phone number is: (319)356-6050.
+Their phone number is (319)356-6050.